 This is one of the most frequent mistakes made not only by beginners but also by many advanced German learners.
-They say Wie bist du? or Wie gehst du? when they want to ask “How are you (doing)?”.
+They say Wie bist du? (“How are you as a person?”) or Ich bin besser. (“I am a better person/I can do that better.”) or Wie gehst du? (“How are you going?”).

 In this post I’m going to explain why we say Wie geht es dir? in German and I give you different forms to answer this question.